Arbovirus Field Surveillance Techniques

 - Each area marked on the map or list should be investigated.
 Although the amount of time spent at each site will vary, one should allow sufficient time for sites separated by a considerable distance.
 Random surveying of sites in scheduled areas may prove productive.

-- Permission from the property owner or other authorized person must be secured prior to surveying any site.
+- Permission from the property owner or other authorized person must be secured before surveying any site.
 It is usually most practical to seek such permission at the time of arrival at that site.
-Sometimes, due to long travel distances, permission may be sought by telephone prior to leaving headquarters.
+Sometimes, due to long travel distances, permission may be sought by telephone before leaving headquarters.

 - Suitable mosquito collecting locations at a site may be found by: